-- 1. Member States shall adopt and publish, by ...
-[OJ: two years after entry into force of this Directive] the laws, regulations and administrative provisions necessary to comply with this Directive.
-They shall immediately inform the Commission thereof. - When Member States adopt those measures, they shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
-The methods of making such reference shall be laid down by Member States. - 2.
-Member States which have suspended the application of Article 6 pursuant to Article 12 shall immediately communicate to the Commission the information demonstrating that the conditions laid down in Article 12 are fulfilled. - 3.
-Member States shall communicate to the Commission the text of the main provisions of national law which they adopt in the field covered by this Directive.
+- 2. [...]
+The laws, regulations and administrative provisions [...] referred to in paragraph 1 shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
+Member States shall determine how such reference is to be made. - 2a.
+Member States that suspend, pursuant to Article 8a the application of the requirements referred to in Article 4a shall immediately communicate to the Commission the information demonstrating that the conditions laid down in Article 8a are fulfilled. - 3. [...]

+4. Member States shall communicate to the Commission the text of the main provisions of national law which they adopt in the field covered by this Directive.

-Suspension of the application of Article 6
+Suspension of the application of Article 4a

-- 1. A Member State may suspend the application of Article 6 and, where relevant, Article 5(2), where, by ...
-[OJ: the date of entry into force of this Directive], the following conditions have been fulfilled in that Member State: - (a) members of the underrepresented sex hold at least 30 % of the non-executive director positions or at least 25 % of all director positions in listed companies; or - (b) that Member State's national law: - (i) requires that members of the underrepresented sex hold at least 30 % of nonexecutive director positions or at least 25 % of all director positions in listed companies; - (ii) includes effective, proportionate and dissuasive enforcement measures in the event of non-compliance with the requirements referred to in point (i); and - (iii) requires that all listed companies not covered by that national law set individual quantitative objectives for all director positions.
+- 1. A Member State may decide to suspend the application of Article 4a and, where relevant, Article 4(1a), where, by [OJ to insert date for entry into force of this Directive]: - (a) members of the under-represented sex hold at least 30 % of the total number of all non-executive director positions or at least 25 % of the total number of all director positions in listed companies; or - (b) national legislation requires that: - i. members of the under-represented sex hold at least 30 % of non-executive director positions or at least 25 % of all director positions in listed companies;